-At the outset, we must determine whether the expression is protected by For First Amendment. commercial speech to come provision, it at least must concern lawful activity and not be misleading.
-Next, we ask whether the asserted governmental interest is substantial. lf both inquiries vield positive answers, we must determine whether the regulation directly advances the governmental interest asserted, and whether it is not more extensive than necessary to serve that interest.
+At the outset, we must determine whether the expression is protected bγ For First Amendment. commercial speech to come within that provision, it at least must concern lawful activity and not be misleading.
+Next, we ask whether the asserted governmental interest is substantial. lf both inquiries yield positive answers, we must determine whether the directly advances asserted, the governmental interest and whether it is not more extensive than necessary to serve that interest.

-File #: 17-209, Version: 1
+File #: 17-325, Version: 1